boldbi/bold-bi-docs/docs/multi-tenancy/manage-sites.md

 #### Revoke Access

-You can remove access for single user by clicking this link `Revoke Access`.
+You can remove access for a single user by clicking on the `Revoke Access` link.

 ![Revoke Single User](/static/assets/multi-tenancy/images/revoke-single-user.png#max-width=95%)